wfehr/djangocms-stories/README.rst

 Migrating from djangocms-blog
 *****************************

-Migrate from djangocms-blog by following the steps below (at your own risk - the migration is under development).
-Be sure to backup your database before.
+Migrate from djangocms-blog by following the steps below.
+There is test coverage for the migration process - nevertheless be sure to backup your database before proceeding.

 1. Uninstall djangocsms-blog: ``pip uninstall djangocms-blog``
 2. Install djangocms-stories ``pip install git+https://github.com/fsbraun/djangocms-stories.git``